New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: New Derivation of Oscillation Probabilities

 \subsection{Oscillation Probabilities of Right-Handed Neutrinos}

-If the flavor of right-handed neutrinos can be measured by some methods beyond the Standard Model, $\nu_R$ oscillations will be observed.
-The probabilities of these oscillations can be calculated in the same way.
+If the flavor of right-handed neutrinos can be measured by some methods in physics beyond the Standard Model, $\nu_R$ oscillations would be observed.
+The probabilities of these oscillations can be calculated in the same way as for left-handed neutrinos.
 For completeness, we write down these probabilities.
-Exchanging $L$ to $R$ in the probabilities of $\nu_L$, we have the following expressions,
+Replacing $L$ to $R$ in the probabilities of $\nu_L$, we have the following expressions,

 The new mixing angle of the right-handed neutrinos can be observed through $\nu_R \to \nu_R$ oscillations if $W_R$ exists in the left-right symmetric model.
 In this case, one may produce $\nu_R$ beam by decaying $W_R$ generated from the collision of the high energy pi-mesons to the target.
 If the $\nu_R$ reacts the matter in the detector and reproduces the charged lepton with right-handed through $W_R$, we have a chance to measure this new mixing angle without suppression due to small neutrino masses.